#WGSF22 – Second Edition

-The event will host high-level discussions on eliminating gender bias from STEM, entrepreneurial, and digital disciplines and will inspire the future EU action on these themes.
-It will also celebrate the participation of thousands of girls and boys from eight European countries in the project and offer them the opportunity to meet inspirational mentors.
+The second edition’s theme is “Empowering Girls in Science and Technology”.
+Girls and young women will have a pivotal role in the event and inspire their peers and the audience, engaging in discussions on eliminating gender bias from STEM with EU policymakers, scientists, and entrepreneurs and sharing success stories to inspire the future EU action on these themes.
+The Women and Girls in STEM Forum will also celebrate the participation of thousands of girls from 11 European countries in the Girls Go Circular project and offer them the opportunity to receive mentoring from leading professionals.

-Closing the gender gap for a sustainable future
+Closing the Gender Gap for a Sustainable Future

 There is a clear link between promoting transversal – digital and entrepreneurial – skills, STEM disciplines, and the green and digital transitions in the European Union.
 Innovation, novel perspectives, and creative solutions in these fields are vital for a prosperous and sustainable future.
 Therefore, it is crucial that diverse actors, including women and under-represented groups, take part in ensuring a more inclusive and just transition.
 The Women and Girls in STEM Forum contributes to the discussion on achieving a carbon-neutral, circular economy and addressing the gender gap in education and training.

 Anyone interested in fostering gender equality in science and technology